 - Keeps out the elements

 - Keeps out birds, opossum, squirrel, raccoon, bats, and insects

 Give Us A Call, Today!

-If you live in South Newton or South Shore and are in need of a new chimney cap or damper, call your local chimney sweep experts at 781-383-0415!
+If you live in South Framingham or South Shore and are in need of a new chimney cap or damper, call your local chimney sweep experts at 781-383-0415!
 You can also schedule online

 You can rely on our chimney and fireplace services team to diagnose and take care of any smelly chimney or fireplace odor problem.